leohner/paypi/README.md

 Things I feel like I need to improve:
 - using function return values appropriately
 - writing more concise and maintainable code, and I know that comes with practice
-- much of the code could stand to be refactored.
-The Get module was used early on in the development of this feature, but it was made redundant by the Data module
+- much of the code could stand to be refactored and improved.
+Granted, this is only a rough prototype.
 - I know for a fact I need to add test cases; given the time restraints though I had to settle for basic functional testing (albeit without the black-box).
 Being able to write effective tests is definitely a goal.
 - Documenting the code is a necessity.
 That would absolutely be the next step in order to facilitate its use.

+## Final Notes
+One of the best adventures of my life happened because of Peek: snorkeling in the reefs off of Key Largo, Florida, because John Pennekamp State Park uses Peek products.
+This was back in October before Peek was on my radar.
+I would love to learn more, improve my code, and be part of a organization that helps business offer their services and allows people to take adventures they otherwise would not have.